 But, why would you want to set up an extensive and costly onboarding process?

 First of all, it’s not necessarily expensive.
-There are some interesting figures I’ll show you in a minute.
+There are some interesting figures we’ll show you in a minute.

 First: how is onboarding done right using video?
 The handy thing is, you only need to set up one good digital process that you can use for at least several years.
 Great for small companies and start-ups.
-What I’m about to tell you in the next section does not just apply to large companies.
+What we’re about to tell you in the next section does not just really apply to large companies.
 Keep in mind that small organizations can do this with a smaller process and fewer components.
-But don’t worry, I’ve got some useful tips for you, too.
+But don’t worry, we’ve got some useful tips for you, too.

 Once your company is growing faster and you are hiring more employees at once, you need to set up a larger process with several components: